Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 wooden bowl filled with green tea powder

-L-theanine is a non-protein amino acid with powerful stress-relieving properties.
-Primarily found in natural green tea powder, it has been shown to help lower cortisol levels, thus promoting a calming and soothing effect.
+L-theanine, a stress-relieving non-protein amino acid, is primarily found in natural green tea powder.
+It effectively lowers cortisol levels, promoting a calming effect.

-However, a cup of green tea contains only about 25 mg of L-theanine.
-That's why it's essential to get a higher dose of L-theanine through a supplement.
+However, a cup of green tea provides only about 25 mg of L-theanine.
+For a higher dose, consider L-theanine supplements.

 4. Prebiotics